jasonge27/guided-journaling-skill/README.md

 - **Anyone feeling stuck** who needs a thinking partner to get unstuck
 - **People processing emotions** who want support without judgment
 - **Self-improvement enthusiasts** who value consistent reflection and growth tracking

 ---

+## A Note on Scope

+This is a reflection tool, not a therapist.
+It's great for everyday processing, personal growth, and getting unstuck—but it's not a substitute for professional mental health care.
+If you're in crisis or need clinical support, please reach out to a licensed professional.

+---